taw10/morningtown/README.md

 Connect the Pico to any USB power supply.
 All three LEDs (red, green and the one on Pi board itself) will light briefly.
-The device will then attempt to connect to the WLAN and synchronise its clock.
-During this phase, the red LED will be lit continuously and the board LED will light as long as the WLAN is connected.
-Once an NTP reply is received, all the LEDs will go dark until morning.
+The device will then attempt to connect to the WLAN and synchronise its clock

 When the (optional) test button is pressed (and held), the board LED will indicate a current WLAN connection, the green LED will indicate that NTP is